 What Happens in Florida If You Die Without a Will?

-A Last Will and Testament is the most basic estate plan document.
-Its purpose is to memorialize and direct the testator’s wishes as to what should happen to their property – land, houses, cars, boats, jewelry, etc. – after they die.
-Hopefully, a Last Will & Testament is just one of many documents that a testator has executed after creating an estate plan.
-Every estate plan should not only include a Will but consideration should be given to whether or not a Florida Trust is a good strategy, and whether or not directives related to financial matters (Durable Power of Attorney) and heath care decisions (Health Care Surrogate) should be created.
+A Last Will and Testament is a basic estate plan document.
+Its purpose is to memorialize and direct the testator’s wishes as to what should happen to his or her assets – real estate, the family home, the car, boat, jewelry, etc. – after death.
+Hopefully, a Last Will & Testament is just one of many documents that a testator has created as part of a comprehensive estate plan.

-Most Baby Boomers Have Not Done Their End of Life Legal Plans
+Most Baby Boomers Have Not Created An End of Life Legal Plan

 Unfortunately, many Floridians have procrastinated on creating an estate plan.
 If they die before they execute a Last Will and Testament, then their assets will be distributed not according to their wishes but instead according to the laws of the State of Florida.
 They will have died intestate.

 Florida residents who pass away without a valid will have died “intestate.”

-When someone who lives in Florida (has legal residency here) dies and has no valid will, then the legal term for their situation is that they have died “intestate.”
-Special laws have been passed by the Florida legislature to deal with this situation.
-Together with these statutes, found in Florida Probate Code, Chapter 732, there are court opinions that help guide Florida probate courts in determining where that person’s (the “decedent’s”) assets will be transferred.
+When someone living in Florida (a person who has legal residency here) dies and has no valid will, then the legal term used to describe their situation is that they have died “intestate.”
+The Florida legislature addressed this issue by enacting laws to govern how a decedent’s assets will be administered if he or she dies intestate.
+Together with these statutes, found in Florida Probate Code, Chapter 732, there are court opinions that help guide Florida probate courts in determining how and where the “decedent’s” assets will be transferred.

 Florida Law Decides What Property is Part of the Estate